Aussie Guide: Nutritional Requirement for Puppies - Zach's Pet Shop

 Amino acids: Puppies require essential amino acids such as arginine, lysine, and tryptophan in their diet for proper growth, muscle development, immune function, and overall health.

-Amino acids are a vital nutritional requirement for puppies as they cannot be synthesized by their bodies and must be obtained from their food.
+Amino acids are a vital nutritional requirement for puppies as they cannot be synthesised by their bodies and must be obtained from their food.

 Choosing the Right Food for Your Puppy